How to Make Homemade Vegetable Stock

 |Turnip||No!
 Avoid!
 So bitter!|

 |Zucchini||Yes.
 Save scraps: Tops and skins can be used.|

 What About Herbs and Spices?

 Keep in mind, too many herbs used at the same time may have undesired, disastrous results.
-Try different combinations of herbs and adjust each batch of broth based on your personal preference.
+Try different combinations of herbs and adjust each batch of broth-based on your personal preference.

 The real pure beauty of homemade stock is that it truly embraces the “waste nothing” kitchen philosophy.
 Rather than purchasing fresh vegetables for the stock, you can save money and use ones that are slightly past their prime.

 One of my favorite stock-making tricks is to save the stalks, leaves, ends, and peelings from the food prep of other meals in large, one-gallon sized freezer storage bags.
-I add to the bag over time, and when it’s full, I have enough scraps for a batch of stock.
+I add to it over time, and when it’s full, I have enough scraps for a batch of stock.
 To make two quarts of flavorful stock, you’ll need about four to six cups of vegetables or scraps.
-Easy.